This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 reimbursement for the goods of the freight which the captain may have sold in order to repair the vessel.

-It must be noted that in the Ship Mortgage Decree of 1978, maritime liens for claims based on mortgage and necessaries are recognised.
+In the Ship Mortgage Decree of 1978 and in environmental laws, maritime liens for claims based on mortgage and necessaries and oil pollution damage are recognised.

 Is it a requirement that the owner or demise charterer of the vessel be liable in personam?
 Or can a vessel be arrested in respect of debts incurred by, say, a charterer who has bought but not paid for bunkers or other necessaries?